jet/equinox/DOCUMENTATION.md

 input_.

-While the `evolve` function operates on a `state` and a _single_ event, `fold` (named for the standard FP operation of that name) walks a chain of events, propagating the running state into each `evolve` invocation.
+While the `evolve` function operates on a `state` and a _single_ event, `fold` (named for the standard FP operation of that name) walks an array of events, propagating the running state into each `evolve` invocation.
 It is the `fold` operation that's typically used a) in tests and b) when passing a function to an Equinox `Resolver` to manage the behavior.